polijan/tty_pona/README.md

 (Those tools are common and may be present on your system already.
 Their installation depends on your actual distribution, but for example as a "sudo-trusted" user on a *Debian* or *Ubuntu*-based system, you could install everything by typing: `sudo apt install git build-essential`)

-### Just one more thing...
+### Just one more thing

-Of course, you will also need... a [terminal emulator](https://en.wikipedia.org/wiki/Terminal_emulator).
+Of course, you also need... a [terminal emulator](https://en.wikipedia.org/wiki/Terminal_emulator).
 I had success with several terminals, but not all will work.
 This is because, several "modern" terminals decide they know Unicode better than you(r system) and bypass some standard library calls to re-implement their own things instead.
 It is usually not possible to make sitelen pona work properly on such terminals (without altering their source code).

 As you start your own testing, **it is recommended that you install [xterm](https://en.wikipedia.org/wiki/Xterm)**, a popular and standard-compliant well-working full-featured terminal (sixels, etc). `xterm` is convenient as it is easy to specify a font to use just for wide characters.
 This is practical for using an UCSUR font specifically for sitelen pona while using your favorite usual font for ASCII and Latin.